Driver accreditation for large or small passenger vehicles

 If you don't have a current child-related employment screening clearance

-Bbefore you can apply for driver accreditation you must have a valid child-related employment screening clearance issued through the Department of Communities and Social Inclusion (DCSI).
-A DCSI clearance is valid for three years from date of issue.
+Before you can apply for driver accreditation you must have a valid child-related employment screening clearance issued through the Department of Human Services (DHS).
+A clearance is valid for three years from date of issue.

-The ALC will submit the screening application on your behalf and you will receive an acknowledgement email from DCSI with a separate email for your personal account login details to access the DCSI online application process.
-DCSI will release your clearance information back to the ALC when completed.
+The ALC will submit the screening application on your behalf and you will receive an acknowledgement email from DHS with a separate email for your login details to access the online application process.
+DHS will release your clearance information back to the ALC when completed.

 If you have an existing child-related employment screening clearance

-This can be submitted via email to DPTI.ALConline@sa.gov.au, by post or in person.
+This can be submitted by email to DPTI.ALConline@sa.gov.au, by post or in person.

 Arranging medical and eyesight certification

 An application for driver accreditation is required to confirm that the driver does not suffer any physical or mental incapacity that would impair their ability to work effectively as the driver of a public vehicle.